Sebastian Aho (ice hockey, born 1997)

 Sebastian Antero Aho (born 26 July 1997) is a Finnish professional ice hockey player and alternate captain for the Carolina Hurricanes of the National Hockey League (NHL).
-Aho formerly played with Oulun Kärpät in the Finnish Liiga.
+Aho formerly played with Oulun Kärpät in the Finnish SM-liiga.
 Aho made his professional debut with Oulun Kärpät during the 2013–14 season.
-Drafted 35th overall in the 2015 NHL Entry Draft, he made his NHL debut during the 2016–17 season with the Hurricanes.
+Drafted 35th overall in the 2015 NHL entry draft, he made his NHL debut during the 2016–17 season with the Hurricanes.

 Playing career

-Liiga
+SM-liiga

-Aho made his Liiga debut playing with Oulun Kärpät during the 2013–14 season.
+Aho made his SM-liiga debut playing with Oulun Kärpät during the 2013–14 season.
+In the playoffs of the 2014-2015 season, Aho scored the game-winning goal in overtime of Game seven of the finals and won the Finnish championship for Kärpät.